JosephJvB/hot-water/README.md

 ### Script(s): `./node_modules/.bin/eslint --fix-dry-run ./client/.`
 ### Usage:
 The script above lives in my package.json.
 It checks all my client-side code and tells me where I have linting errors.
+.eslint config file.
+"Joe why did you use a .yml file?"
+Great question reader.
+I had never written anything in yaml format so I wanted to try it out.
+One stackoverflow comment said yaml supports comments.
+Another said json might have better performance. the more you know.
+I use the config file to override airbrb's linting rules that I dont like.<br/>
 I run this command to install airbnb's eslint config locally :)
 ```bash
   (